 As the KFC example shows, online conversations move at a very fast pace in China, and news about your brand spreads easily, particularly if it’s bad.
 You may not realise you have a problem on your hands until the crisis hits.
 Therefore, it is advisable to scan Chinese online channels for early warning signs on negative voices on product and service offerings that might impact your brand image.
 It’s much more difficult to clean up after a social media storm than it is to act to prevent it - or at least limit the long-term fallout.
 Since it is done in real time, you can take swift action to minimise any potential problems before they take hold.

 It’s important to remember that in the world of social media and user generated content, taking positive action in response to a customer’s complaint will always be respected by the people watching the situation unfold.
 In many cases, it’s not the complaint that does the most damage; it’s the lack of response by the brand or a poorly handled reply.

 While there will be both negative and positive voices around most brands, you need to understand the negative reviews about your brand and the specific product categories they relate to.
-Social listening will tell you if any negative reviews are affecting the overall consumer attitude towards your brand.
+This will tell you if any negative reviews affect the overall consumer attitude towards your brand.
 It will also tell you if there are enough positive reviews in the market to inspire trust and emotional connection with the brand.

 Measure and maximise the success of your digital marketing campaigns in China

-Finally, social listening allows you to see how well your brand message is being understood and how you should respond to potential customer concerns.
-This particularly important for international brands that may not understand the Chinese culture, language and customs in all its nuances.
+Finally, this process of monitoring and tracking conversations allows you to see how well your brand message is being understood and how you should respond to potential customer concerns.
+This is particularly important for international brands that may not understand the Chinese culture, language and customs in all its nuances.

 Leverage social listening intelligence to your advantage

-When marketing to China you will want to get as much insight as you can about your brand image in the region.
-Social listening can give you answers to questions, such as:
+When marketing to China, you will want to get as much insight as you can about your brand image in the region.
+By listening and engaging with consumers online, you can find answers to questions, such as: